princjef/gomarkdoc/format/README.md

 import "github.com/princjef/gomarkdoc/format"
 ```

-Package format defines output formats for emitting documentation information\.
+Package format defines output formats for emitting documentation information.

-Each of the formats in this package contains the same set of formatting functions\, but not all formats support all of the functions natively\.
-Where possible\, a fallback format is provided\.
-See the documentation for the individual formats for more information\.
+Each of the formats in this package contains the same set of formatting functions, but not all formats support all of the functions natively.
+Where possible, a fallback format is provided.
+See the documentation for the individual formats for more information.

 ## Index